 - And, yes, you can nominate yourself.

-At the end of the year, the winner will be selected and they will receive “something special” (to be announced very soon).
+At the end of the year, the winner will be selected and they will receive “something special” (see 2018’s prize below).

 What’s the process?